 Links on Android Authority may earn us a commission.
 Learn more.

-Older Pixel devices won't get the Pixel 4's screen attention feature
+Newer Pixel devices won't get the Pixel 4's screen attention feature

 The Pixel 4 is a decent upgrade over the Pixel 3, but not everyone wants to buy a new device to get the fancy bells and whistles.
 A major selling point to the Pixel line is its software updates, so many Pixel owners look forward to Google backporting future features to their current handsets.